reactjs/react.dev/content/docs/hooks-faq.md

 This avoids creating an expensive object until it's truly needed for the first time.
 If you use Flow or TypeScript, you can also give `getObserver()` a non-nullable type for convenience.

-### Are Hooks slow because of creating functions in render?
+### Are Hooks slow because of creating functions in render? {#are-hooks-slow-because-of-creating-functions-in-render}

 No. In modern browsers, the raw performance of closures compared to classes doesn't differ significantly except in extreme scenarios.